Feeding data to selection widgets with OptionProvider

 supports path references apart from regular paths, the setting that says "where to look for the path" can be stored in a dialog field other than the one that actually deals with paths.

-Therefore, it ought to be possible to dynamically respond to a path reference change.
+Therefore, it must be possible to dynamically respond to a path reference change.
 In the real world, it may look like the following.
 Imagine there is a dialog field (say, a path picker) that allows you to select a data source (say, an EToolbox List).
 Below is a select dropdown with options coming from the Exadel Toolbox List selected in the above path picker.

 Here's how it may look in Java code: